weimin17/weimin17.github.io/_pages/home.md

 - 2022-10: Paper "[An Integrated LSTM-HeteroRGNN Model for Interpretable Opioid Overdose Risk Prediction](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9630306/)" is accepted by [Artificial Intelligence in Medicine](https://www.sciencedirect.com/journal/artificial-intelligence-in-medicine)!
 - 2022-06: One first-authored [paper](https://arxiv.org/abs/2208.10240) is nominated as the Best Student Paper by [AMIA 2022](https://amia.org/education-events/annual-symposium)!
 We propose a multimodal transformer to fuse clinical notes and traditional EHR data for interpretable mortality prediction.
 AMIA is the world's premier meeting for research and practice of biomedical and health informatics.
 - 2022-04: One first-authored paper "[A Study of the Attention Abnormality in Trojaned BERTs](https://aclanthology.org/2022.naacl-main.348/)" is accepted by [NAACL 2022](https://2022.naacl.org/)!
-- 2020-09: Start my Computer Science Ph.D. at Stony Brook University!
+- 2020-09: Start my Computer Science Ph.D. journey at Stony Brook University!

 <!--